makerdao/sai/README.md

 Read commands:

-   air             get the amount of backing collateral ask             get the price of skr in sai for bust axe             get the liquidation penalty bid             get the price of skr in sai for boom chi             get the internal debt price cup             show the cup info dev             get the jug-like sin tracker (DSDevil) fit             get the gem per skr settlement price fix             get the gem per sai settlement price fog             get the amount of skr pending liquidation gap             get the spread on `boom` and `bust` gem             get the collateral token hat             get the debt ceiling ice             get the good debt
+   air             get the amount of backing collateral axe             get the liquidation penalty chi             get the internal debt price cup             show the cup info dev             get the jug-like sin tracker (DSDevil) fit             get the gem per skr settlement price fix             get the gem per sai settlement price fog             get the amount of skr pending liquidation gem             get the collateral token hat             get the debt ceiling ice             get the good debt